logicmoo/logicmoo_workspace/packs_sys/logicmoo_agi/prolog/kaggle_arc/README.md

 6/10/2022

-The process of (H)MUARC is as followsÖ.
+The process of (H)MUARC is as follows‚Ä¶.

-Individuate the input images (using the ìcompleteî algo)
+Individuate the input images (using the ‚Äúcomplete‚Äù algo)